lpavone/SVNAutoMerger/README.md

 This means branch name VERSION_4_4_0_0 will be merged into VERSION_4_5_0_0 and the changes will be commited into Redmine task #9999.

-If more than one branch need to be added just separate with ";" and insert another entry:
+If more than one branch need to be added just separate with ";" and add another entry:

 VERSION_4_4_0_0,VERSION_4_5_0_0,9999;VERSION_4_4_0_1,VERSION_4_5_0_0,9999